 There is evidence to support that multidisciplinary treatment (including physical therapy) approaches to balance are the most effective at preventing future falls.
 At PTSR we provide evidence based manual therapy and exercise programs to measurably improve balance and decrease your risk of falling.

-Please call to see Judy with your balance concerns.
+Please call to schedule with Jenni or Dianne for help with your balance concerns.